JonasHellrigl/JonasArduinoLibrarys/README.md

 ```

 # How to use Delay.h
-delay.h is a Library, that alows you to use a delay in your Code, without stop the whole Code to run
+Delay.h is a Library, that alows you to use a delay in your Code, without stoping the whole Code to run

 The Library, returns a boolean value, that indicates whether the Time has passed or not

 - ### Constructor:
 ```
-Delay delay1 = Delay(unsigned long interval)
+Delay delay1 = Delay(unsigned long interval);
 ```
 - ### Usage:
 ```